sophiajt/truffle/README.md

 ## Performance

-Truffle's current hot loop performance is close to Lua's performance (180ms vs 130ms for a hot loop of 10mil iterations, on a 8 × Intel® Core™ i7-8809G CPU @ 3.10GHz machine with 16 gigs of RAM).
+Truffle's current hot loop performance is close to Lua's performance (180ms vs 130ms for a hot loop of 10mil iterations, on a macOS 8 × Intel® Core™ i7-8809G CPU @ 3.10GHz machine with 16 gigs of RAM).

 We're hoping to continue improving Truffle's performance to make it flexible to be used in more scripting scenarios.